 The Counseling Center at TTUHSC is the Program of Assistance for Students (PAS) and Employee Assistance Program (EAP) for TTUHSC.
-The Counseling Center's staff of trained professionals (all counselors are licensed by the state of Texas) is committed to providing quality counseling and assistance for all TTUHSC students, faculty, and staff.
+The Counseling Center's licensed mental health professionals are committed to providing the best care for all TTUHSC students, faculty, and staff.
+Telehealth counseling is now available through The Counseling Center at TTUHSC.